ankan1092/EshopMicroservices/src/Services/Catalog/Catalog.API/Read_Me.txt

 6. **Vertical Slice Architecture**:
     - Implements the vertical slice architecture to ensure each feature is self-contained and independent.
+    - Features have dedicated Handler and Endpoint Definitions

 7. **Database**:
     - Uses PostgreSQL with the Marten library to provide transactional database capabilities for .NET applications.